 Because we care about you, our staff and the greater community we have taken precautionary actions to mitigate exposure to COVID-19.

-- Adoption Fairs in Maryland and Minnesota have been canceled
+- Spring and Fall Adoption Fairs in Maryland and Minnesota have been canceled

-- We are moving information meetings, Foster Care Adoption Orientations, support groups, and Foster Care & Adoption Education Classes online
+- information meetings, Foster Care Adoption Orientations, support groups, and Foster Care & Adoption Education Classes have moved online

 - Adoption Day Camp has been canceled, we hope to see you in 2021!